davidfrantz/force/docs/source/howto/lcf.rst

 Tip

 Please refer to the Spectral Temporal Metrics `tutorial <https://force-eo.readthedocs.io/en/latest/howto/stm.html>`_ for further information about generating spectral-temporal metrics using the Time Series Analysis (TSA) submodule of the FORCE Higher Level Processing system (HLPS).
+Here, the concept of spectral-temporal metrics is explained and illustrated.

 Sampling